 Peter Carstairs is an Australian film, television and commercials director.
 Most recently, his Doritos ULTRASOUND commercial won 'Commercial of the Year' at the 2016 Shots Awards in London.
-ULTRASOUND became a worldwide sensation when it was broadcast during the world's most televised event, the 2016 Super Bowl and emerged as the most popular, most engaging and most shared commercial of Super Bowl.
+ULTRASOUND became a worldwide sensation when it was broadcast as part of the 2016 Super Bowl and emerged as the most popular, most engaging and most shared commercial of Super Bowl.
 It also won a Clio Award in New York and has now been seen by over 100 million people online.

 Peter directed his first short film GATE, starring Joel Edgerton, in the year 2000.
 GATE was a short film success story, screening at most major festivals in Australia and overseas and winning awards at many including Best Comedy at the Melbourne Film Festival and being nominated for an AFI Award and a Film Critics’ Award for Best Australian Short Film.
 It was also released theatrically by Dendy Films alongside the short feature film, One Night The Moon.

 He was then accepted into the Australian Film, Television and Radio School (AFTRS) where he made two more films AFTERWARDS and LITTLE BLUE.
 Upon graduation from AFTRS in 2002, Peter was awarded the school’s highest honours: Best Director, Best Drama Director, and Most Outstanding Documentary.